mio256/Tsharp/DOC/docs.md

 end
 ```

-'block' is like a Function in other languages.
+'block' is like Function in other languages.

 ## If Statement
 ```pascal